 Each SSN system (national and central) shall ensure the non-repudiation and traceability of actions performed by SSN users accessing the system by means of both automated systems (message based and streaming mechanism) or the web interface (web-browser based mechanism).
 An administration providing the information can request the identity of the data requestor, without delaying the response

-As mentioned in Authorization section (bullet k), the central SSN system cross-checks the user ID transmitted in the FROM field in each message sent to central SSN system against the distinguished name information contained in the client digital certificate installed at Member State application level.
+As mentioned in section 2.1.4, the central SSN system cross-checks the user ID transmitted in the FROM field in each message sent to central SSN system against the distinguished name information contained in the client digital certificate installed at Member State application level.
 Based on this control, the central SSN system is protected against traceability of actions at MS application level.
 Central SSN system is able to block an attacker who is trying to abuse the XML interface of a MS (A) attempting to masquerade a user belonging to a MS (B).

-Confidentiality
+Data Protection and Confidentiality

 SSN authorities implementing the SafeSeaNet system in form of hardware and software and/or with responsibilities in terms of provision of access rights shall ensure that the confidentiality of the data stored within or exchanged by the system is not compromised.
 Data protection procedures shall be put in place

 To protect and preserve the confidentiality of information means to ensure that it is not made available or disclosed to unauthorized entities.
-This implies that messages transmitted over the SSN network should be secure protected in terms of confidentiality, authentication and integrity.
+This implies that messages transmitted over the SSN network should be securely protected in terms of confidentiality, authentication and integrity.
 The messages transmitted over the network between national SSN systems and the central SSN system will be encrypted at transport level using SSL and PKI combined with HTTP (see Annex E: Technical background).
 Other equivalent methods that could be implemented at national SSN systems could be the use of VPN(s) plus secure VPN protocols;

-Confidentiality or non-disclosure agreements reflecting the protection of the SSN system classified information and related information (e.g. user credentials) should be identified and regularly reviewed.
-These agreements should comply with all applicable laws and regulations for the jurisdiction it applies.
-As an example of confidentiality agreement, here follows the one used by the central SSN system:
+Confidentiality or non-disclosure agreements reflecting the protection of personal data of the SSN system shall be established and regularly reviewed.
+These agreements should comply with all applicable laws and regulations for the jurisdiction it applies, including Regulation (EU) 2016/679 (GDPR, for Member States) and Regulation 2018/1725 (EU DPR, for EMSA).

+As an example of confidentiality agreement, here follows the one used between EMSA and end-users of the Central SSN System: